 The main difference is that Butter Chicken uses more makhan (butter) and Chicken Tikka Masala uses more masala (spices).

 How do you make Chicken Tikka Masala?

-Marinate the chicken in a yogurt sauce spiced with lemon juice, fresh ginger, cinnamon, cumin, cayenne, and s&p.
+Marinate the chicken in a yogurt sauce spiced with lemon juice, fresh ginger, cinnamon, cumin, cayenne, salt and pepper.